astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-10.md

 * LH: "do YOU have a plan?"
 "Not exactly.
 We've tried to leave.
 They have an agent."
 * Nick describes Romanus.
 "Is that who you're talking about?"
 Grando: "That's Romanus.
 You encountered him?"
 Nick: "I was kinda drunk at the time but yeah."
 LH facepalms
-* Grandia: "So you know what it's like...
+* Grando: "So you know what it's like...
 If we can get rid of him, we can stop this."
 * Nick: "I've got telepathy, rest of my team is really strong."
 * Grando: "it's not that simple."
 Camera pans over to the heroics museum.
 * Tomorrow at 12, the organization is planning a takeover of the museum.